taw10/crystfel/doc/man/adjust_detector.1.md

 To translate a panel or group, use one of **--shiftx**, **--shifty** or **--shiftz**.
 The translation will be along the positive direction of the specified axis.
-The units are pixels, unless you additionall specify **--mm**.
+The units are pixels, unless you additionally specify **--mm**.

-You can use multiple movements together, but the results are unspecified if you combine a rotation with any other movement.
+You can use multiple movements together, but the results are unspecified if you combine a rotation with any other movement (including another rotation).

 OPTIONS